-Hapi Foundation is a 501C-3 nonprofit established in 2013 that brings education and sustainable health, nutrition, and fitness programs directly to the doorsteps of children and families living in apartment communities.
-Our efforts are focussed on promoting healthy lifestyle habits in children to reduce the growing rates of obesity, diabetes, and other chronic diseases in the United States.
+Hapi Foundation is a 501C-3 nonprofit established in 2013 that "builds community through health" by bringing health-related education, fitness, gardening, and nutrition programs directly to the doorsteps of residents living in lower income apartment communities.
+Hapi offers efficient, low-cost, high-reward customized programming to cater to each specific community's needs, whether it is a senior, toddler, or school age population.
+Hapi's efforts are focused on bringing neighbors together in on-site open spaces who often find themselves in park-poor communities and learning healthy lifestyle habits through its programming.
+Hapi's goal is to help combat social isolation while reducing the growing rates of obesity, diabetes, and other chronic diseases in the United States.

 The Hapi Foundation's roots trace back to a seed planted in a vegetable garden in the common area of one apartment community.
 Our goal was to bring neighbors together outside, to enjoy the sunshine, learn, taste, share, dig, push, pull, laugh, encourage, and socialize around food grown from their own edible community garden.
 We soon learned that residents wanted more... they wanted activities to help them meet their neighbors, they wanted to know why they should eat more fruits and vegetables and how to properly feed their children.
 They wanted to know how to be healthier.
 The questions continued and Hapi was born.
 Now, I am thrilled to see Hapi is growing-fostering resident leaders and new friendships, changing lives and transforming communities.—Jane Lorin, Hapi Foundation's Executive Director and Co-Founder